cairo-book/cairo-book/src/ch15-01-dictionaries.md

 }
 ```

-When using dictionaries in Cairo the first thing we should do is import `Felt252DictTrait` which brings into scope helpful methods to interact with the data structure.
-In order to create a new `Felt252Dict<T>` we use the `new` method, in this example our values have data types `u64`.
-Later, using the `insert` method we add two different users and their balances to `balances`.
-Finally we read from ones of the user using the `get` method.
+The first thing we do is import `Felt252DictTrait` which brings to scope all the methods we need to interact with the dictionary.
+Next we create a new instance by using the `new` method.
+Notice that we sepcify that our value data types will be `u64`.

-`Fetl252Dict<T>` brings other important features to the language as well, and that is the ability to simulate the rewriting the same memory cell, something impossible in Cairo by define.
-In the following example, using the same `balance` dict from the previous example we will insert a user and update it's balance.
+To add two new individuals we used the `insert` methods twice, each with its name and its balance.
+Finally we checked the balance of a new user using the `get` method.

+Until this point in the book you should have heard a lot about how Cairo memory systems are inmutable, meaning you can only write a memory cell once, `Felt252Dict<T>` brings a way to overcome this obstacle.
+The details of how this is achieved are going to be explained later on this chapter.

+Lets show with an example:

 ```rust
 use dict::Felt252DictTrait;